juanpdoss/juanpdoss/README.md

 <h1 align="center">Hi 👋, I'm Juan Pablo, a newbie programmer.</h1>
 <h3>In my repos you will find content from my own or from my college classes.
-I will love to have feedback on them and you can also invite me to collaborate in your projects :).
 <br>
  I already worked with C# to make complete Desktop apps for the windows environment, using winForms and .NET.
 <br>
  In the present I'm focusing on the web-side, using Angular or React and NET.core or PHP in the backend.
 <br>.</h3>

-- 💬 Ask me about  ARPG videogames:)
+- 💬 Ask me about  ARPG videogames, cats, and plants.

 - 📫 How to reach me **juanpdoss@gmail.com**, <a href="https://www.linkedin.com/in/juanpdoss/"></a>